mariolukas/HydraPlay/doc/detailed.md

 Now we need to create a new configuration for a stream we will call the stream mopidy1.
 Where 1 ist the mentioned stream number in the descripton above.
 Just create a new file with the following command.
 For each mopidy instance two port are used.
 One for the daemon itself.
-The other port is used for http connections and websockets.
+The other port is used for http connections and webmopidys.
 You need to increase the port numbers!
 The daemon port starts with 6601.
 The http port with 6681.
 If you need to run more than 80 mopidy instances ( why? ) keep in mind to shift the http ports to a higer starting port.